sciZer0/7/v/README.md

 Specifically, permissionless ownership systems about storing and transferring value.

-Importantly, if you don't want to make/participate in a revolution (in economy, justice and paradigm as whole), you don't need a blockchain.
+Importantly, if you don't want to make/participate in a revolution (in economy, justness and paradigm as whole), you don't need a blockchain.

 The revolution, because no today's state would like to allow you to get permissionless access to value.